Who is TIM WOODS

 and why is he killing your business?

 Often employees go about their daily tasks, doing things the way in which they “have always been done” and not questioning whether there is a better, more efficient way to achieve end goals.
-TIM WOODS is a prompt to help clarify the areas of waste affecting a company’s competitiveness; the eight value-depleting activities which take place during the production of a product or the delivery of a service.
+TIM WOODS is a prompt to help clarify the areas of waste affecting a company’s competitiveness; the 8 wastes in every business that take place during the production of a product or the delivery of a service.

-Now that you have a clear idea of the types of waste which can affect your business, take a few minutes to apply these to your own role or workplace – to the value stream.
+Now that you have a clear idea of the types of waste which can affect your work, take a few minutes to apply these to your own role or workplace – to the construction value stream.
 How many wasteful steps can you identify?

 Once the essential elements of the value stream are defined, they must be placed into two categories: those which add value and those which do not add value.